 How to Cook Chanfana or Portuguese Goat Roast/Stew

-Although the Chanfana is also well-known in Coimbra, the actual birth place of this dish is in Vila Nova de Poiares, more specifically, Semide – if the legends are correct.
+Although chanfana is also well-known in Coimbra, the actual birthplace of this dish is in Vila Nova de Poiares, more specifically, Semide—if the legends are correct.

-You see, the story ofthis dish got tangled with the French Invasions during the Napoleonic campaigns in Europe in the 19th Century, so versions of the story shift.
-Although the base of the story remains basically the same.
-Let’s jump back to the 19th century and try to figure what happened and how this recipe came to be.
+You see, the story of this dish got tangled with the French Invasions during the Napoleonic campaigns in Europe in the 19th century, so versions of the story shift, although the base of the story remains basically the same.
+Let’s jump back to the 19th century and try to figure out what happened and how this recipe came to be.

 Nuns, Frenchmen, Shepherds, Farmers, and the Poor Old Goats

-In August 1810 the French Troops invaded Portugal, pushing the English and Portuguese troops all the way to Buçaco, in the Beira Litoral Province.
-Eventually they pushed the troops south, remaining in the Central Region for about 3 years.
-During that time, as it was normal back then, they pillaged the surrounding areas, taking everything they could find, that included the animals, but they left behind the old Goats and Billy-goats, because they found they weren’t good to eat, since it was tough meat.
-So, the Portuguese people had to make do with what they left, the old animals and they found a way to cook it, so that it would taste better and also the meat was tender.
-What did they use and what did they do?
-Red wine, lots of it, to cook the meat and also, another one of my favorites, taking a long time to cook in order to let the meat tender and capture all the flavors.
+That included the animals, but they left behind the old goats and billy-goats because they found they weren’t good to eat, since the goat meat was tough.
+So, the Portuguese people had to make do with what they left—the old animals.
+They found a way to cook the meat so that it would taste better and become more tender.
+What did they use, and what did they do?
+Red wine, lots of it, to cook the meat and also—another one of my favorites—they took a long time to cook it in order to let the meat become tender and capture all the flavors.

-Finally, a more peaceful version of the events leaves out the Frenchmen and just mentions that actually the farmers and shepherds around the Monastery had to pay a rent each year.
-Many of them paid the rent in kind, depending on what they had, so a lot of them had wine, so they paid in wine, others had Goats and so on and so forth.
+Finally, a more peaceful version of the events leaves out the Frenchmen and just mentions that actually the farmers and shepherds around the monastery had to pay rent each year.
+Many of them paid the rent in kind, depending on what they had; a lot of them had wine, so they paid in wine, while others had goats and so on and so forth.
 Now, the nuns didn’t have the time or the expertise to keep a large herd, so they found a way to cook the meat in a manner that actually preserved the meat for a long time.

-Once the Goat was cooked, the nuns stored the meat in its original cooking recipients in the fresh cellars of the monastery.
-The roasted/stewed Goat meat cooked in the red wine was preserved in the solidified gravy from the cooking for several months.
+Once the goat was cooked, the nuns stored the meat in its original cooking receptacles in the fresh cellars of the monastery.
+The roasted/stewed goat meat cooked in the red wine was preserved in the solidified gravy from the cooking for several months.

-Well, it’s hard to explain in which category a Chanfana is included, after all it seems like a stew, but it’s roasted in an oven, so let’s agree to call it a Roastew.
+Well, it’s hard to explain in which category chanfana is included; after all, it seems like a stew, but it’s roasted in an oven, so let’s agree to call it a roastew.

-About what kind of meat you use for this dish, depends on where you are at, but the original recipe, which is from Semide, says you need to use Goat.
-So, for all purposes intended, Chanfana is made up of goat meat.
-Nonetheless, there are certain places in the Beira Litoral Province that use billy goat instead, such as Coimbra, the capital of the this province.
+About what kind of meat you use for this dish, it depends on where you are at, but the original recipe from Semide says you need to use goat.
+So, for all purposes intended, chanfana is made up of goat meat.
+Nonetheless, there are certain places in the Beira Litoral Province that use billy-goat instead, such as Coimbra, the capital of this province.

-And then - you know how these things go - it didn’t take long for people to replace the goat for mutton, lamb, goatling, or whatever suited their fancy, so nowadays you can actually find Chanfana of about any kind of meat you can think of…
+And then—you know how these things go—it didn’t take long for people to replace the goat for mutton, lamb, goatling, or whatever suited their fancy, so nowadays you can actually find chanfana with about any kind of meat you can think of.

 The Black Clay Pot